FollowTheProcess/python_copier/README.md

 tag patch --push # Possible: patch, minor, major
 ```

-There's also a nox session for this:

 And your new version will be pushed up in a new commit and tag.

 You can also choose to automatically release your new version to [PyPI] if your CI passes by creating a [PyPI API Token] and saving it in a repository secret named `PYPI_API_TOKEN`

 * Don't worry, your package will only be uploaded to [PyPI] if all other CI actions pass (testing, linting, building docs etc.)

-### [GitHub CLI]

-Option to use the new GitHub CLI to create a GitHub repo for you during project creation.
-(You'll need to have this already installed)

 ### PEP 621 Ready